SUSE/BCI-tests/README.md

 You can use the convenience tools from conftest:

-* If you are using the `auto_container` fixture, your test will automatically be run for all containers defined in the module variables  `CONTAINER_IMAGES` or just for the container defined as `CONTAINER_IMAGE`.
+* If you are using the `auto_container` fixture, your test will automatically be run for all containers defined in the module variables  `CONTAINER_IMAGES`.

 ### The container fixture